dominiksalvet/cpurast/README.md

 * Add support for backface culling
 * Add support for shadows
 * Add support for drawing arrays of primitives
-* Add demonstration images to readme
+* Add demonstration screenshots to readme